bomeara/hunting_invasive_species_with_htcondor/README.md

     Docker installed.
   - _R_, which is an example developed by Luke Winslow.
 It uses R on a Linux pool (with R installed) to analyze lake data.
+  - _R-Rtools-sandbox_, which is an example of using a sandboxed version of R and RTools on a Windows Machine.
+  - _R-snow_, which is an example of using Condor to deploy jobs that run on parallel on the local machines.

 The "sandbox" examples do not require R to be installed on the machines in the HTCondor flock.
 Conversely, the "sandboxed" examples